Chapter 12 Hypothesis Testing with Non-Numeric Variables (Crosstabs)

 packages.

 ANOVA is a useful tool for examining relationships between variables, especially when the dependent variable is numeric.
-However, suppose we are interested in using data from the 2020 ANES survey to study the relationship between variables such as level of educational attainment (the independent variable) and religiosity (dependent variable), measured as the importance of religion in one’s life.
-We can’t do this with ANOVA because it focuses on differences in the average outcome of the dependent variable across categories of the independent variable, and since the dependent variable in this case (importance of religion) is ordinal we can’t measure its average outcome.
+However, suppose we are interested in using data from the 2020 ANES survey to study how various independent variables are related to religiosity (dependent variable), measured as the importance of religion in one’s life.
+We can’t do this with ANOVA because it relies on differences in the average outcome of the dependent variable across categories of the independent variable, and the dependent variable in this case (importance of religion) is a three-category ordinal variable.
 Many of the variables that interest us—especially if we are using public opinion surveys—are measured at the nominal or ordinal level, so ANOVA is not an appropriate method in these cases.

-Before looking at a crosstab for education and religiosity, we need to do some recoding and relabeling of the categories:
+Before looking at a crosstab for region and religiosity, we need to collapse and reorder categories of religiosity from a five-category variable (anes20$V201433

 #Create religious importance variable